David Scharer

-David Henry Scharer (born 15 October 1942), is a male former athlete who competed for England.
-Scharer was born in Brighton, England.
+David Henry Scharer (born 15 October 1942), is a male former athlete from England who competed at the Commonwealth Games.

-Athletics career
+Biography

+Scharer was a member of the Brighton & Hove Athletics Club and specialised in hurdles.

-He represented England in the 400 metres hurdles, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Scharer represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+He competed in the 400 metres hurdles event, reaching the final.

 He also competed in the 1971 European Athletics Championships in Helsinki.